-• E3 at grade - South of Stadium station, continues at grade within the E3 busway under new roadway grade separations of S Holgate Street and S Lander Street.
-Includes a new at-grade SODO station west of the existing station.
+E3 at grade - South of Stadium station, continues at grade within the E3 busway under new roadway grade separations of S Holgate Street and S Lander Street.
+Includes a new atgrade SODO station west of the existing station.
 At-grade alignment transitions to an elevated guideway within the E3 busway south of S Lander Street.

 Additionally, the Board directs staff to continue to evaluate the potential impacts to bus transit currently using the E3 busway and explore opportunities to reduce the impacts of vehicle overpasses to adjacent property owners.
+Further, staff should articulate how alternatives considered in SODO align with the various alternatives in Chinatown-International District and whether SODO alternatives preclude any alternatives in Chinatown-International District.